Al Mengert

-Biography
+Early life and amateur career

-Born and raised in Spokane, Washington, he was the son of local businessman Otto Mengert and his wife Otelia Johnson, who was the sister of U.S. Racing Hall of Fame jockey Albert Johnson.
+In 1929, Mengert was born in Spokane, Washington.
+He also grew up in Spokane.
+He was the son of local businessman Otto Mengert and his wife Otelia Johnson, who was the sister of U.S. Racing Hall of Fame jockey Albert Johnson.

 Mengert played football at Gonzaga Prep, briefly attended Stanford University in the late 1940s, and served in the Washington Air National Guard and U.S. Air Force in the early 1950s.
 Mengert was first reserve for the 1951 Walker Cup team.
 He was runner-up in the 1952 U.S. Amateur to Jack Westland.

+Professional career

-Mengert turned professional in 1952 and worked mainly as a club pro while also playing on the PGA Tour.
+In 1952, Mengert turned professional.
+He worked mainly as a club pro while also playing on the PGA Tour.
 He won several non-PGA Tour events.
 His best finish in a major came at the 1958 Masters Tournament.
 After three rounds, he was tied for fourth, two shots off the lead, and finished tied for ninth.
 Mengert was the first round leader at the U.S. Open in 1966 at the Olympic Club in San Francisco.
 He was tied for seventh after 54 holes, but a final round 81 resulted in a tie for 26th place.
 He finished tied for third place in a rain-delayed Tucson Open in 1971.
-Mengert played several tournaments on the Senior PGA Tour in the 1980s, and was inducted into the Pacific Northwest Golf Association's Hall of Fame in 2001.
+Mengert played several tournaments on the Senior PGA Tour in the 1980s.

 After turning pro in 1952, Mengert's first job was as an assistant club pro under Masters champion Claude Harmon at Winged Foot, north of New York City.
 He was a head pro at clubs in New Jersey, St. Louis, and Sacramento.
 Mengert returned to the Northwest as the head pro at Tacoma Country Club in the 1960s then went to Oakland Hills in the suburbs north of Detroit, Michigan.